 [Enter your name]

 Don’t forget to supply your information inside the brackets provided.
-If you don’t have a UMID card, you can attach scanned copies or photographs of any 2 valid IDs bearing your photo and signature instead.
+If you don’t have a UMID card, you can attach scanned copies or photographs of any two valid IDs bearing your photo and signature instead.
 In addition, SSS also requires members to secure a “selfie” showing them holding the same valid IDs for verification purposes.

 The response time may vary depending on the current backlog.
 However, SSS typically attends to a member’s concern within a few days to a week.
 If you cannot get a response after a week, you may follow up on your request by leaving a message on the SSS official Facebook page.
 Provide the Ticket Number you automatically received from SSS after sending your email request.
 Alternatively, you can contact SSS through the following hotlines:

 - (632) 7917-7777 (within NCR)

 - 1-800-10-2255-777 (outside NCR)

-For employers, updating or replacing their registered email addresses is a little more formal.
+Updating or replacing their registered email addresses is a little more formal for employers.
 Instead of sending a simple email request, employers are required to write an official letter of request detailing their desire to update their registered email address with a new/active official email address.
 This letter must be scanned and attached to the email message along with the image/scanned image of their latest L-501 Form and valid IDs for identification.
 All employer account reset requests must be sent to either [email protected] or [email protected]

 Please see the previous section to learn more about the estimated response time and ways to follow up on your request.

 How To Change or Reset Your SSS User ID